How Do Self Driving Vehicles Work?

 Self-Parking with Little Input

 Parallel parking isn’t anyone’s idea of a good time.
 It’s the most feared part of most folks driving exams.
 The good news is, one of the primary functions of self-driving vehicles is to make parking easier.
 Side cameras and radar in vehicles such as the Ford Escape and Ford Focus can scan and identify potential parking spaces, then maneuver into them using only throttle inputs from the driver.
-Meanwhile, they take this a step further by automating the steering and gas, and brakes in the 7-series and electric i3 models over at BMW.
+Meanwhile, they take this a step further by automating the steering and gas and brakes in the 7-series and electric i3 models over at BMW.

 Stay in Your Lane

 Lane-departure warning is a fairly standard piece of equipment these days, found on everything from budget, entry-level vehicles to high-end luxury models.
 This technology senses lane markings and alerts the driver through audible or tactile feedback.
 In the majority of models offered now, this is paired with lane correction.
-Also sometimes referred to as Active Lane Control, Lane Assist, or a variety of other brand-specific name, this feature identifies drifting versus intended maneuvering and then corrects the vehicle’s direction to stay in a chosen lane.
+Also sometimes referred to as Active Lane Control, Lane Assist, or a variety of another brand-specific names, this feature identifies drifting versus intended maneuvering and then corrects the vehicle’s direction to stay in a chosen lane.

 Keep Your Distance

 One of the most advanced self-driving functions on the road today is adaptive cruise control with automatic braking systems.
 This helps maintain distance between vehicles, applying brake and throttle as needed to prevent or greatly reduce incidents.
-It does so through radar and sensors that maintain distance and speed while sensing changes in the target’s behavior.
+It does so through radar and sensors that maintain distance and speed while sensing the target’s behavior changes.
 Using the flow of traffic as the primary input, instead of just the Maserati’s new Levante SUV, features their version of this system, which is also expected to find its way into the next generation of Ghibli Quattroporte sedans.
 Lincoln has a similar system in the MKC and MKX, along with self-parking, as mentioned above.

 On top of these current self-driving features, plenty of automakers are looking well into the future.
 Features such as Traffic Jam Assist, with lane-centering steering and full-speed adaptive cruise control, are close on the horizon for many of these automakers.
 These features will push the common vehicle even closer to the goal of self-driving.